tauself/tauself.github.io/README.md

 The next image shows a frame from an animation of a Taylor approximation of the exponential function, where the approximation order isn't limited to discrete natural numbers.
 ![Image of ExpTaylorFrame](https://tauself.github.io/ExpTaylorFrame.png)

-These images represents the zeros of a countable sum of exponentials tending towards a line.
+These images represent the zeros of a countable sum of exponentials tending towards a line.
 ![Image of ExpZeros](https://tauself.github.io/ExpZeros.png)
 ![Image of ExpZeros](https://tauself.github.io/ExpZeros2.png)